 Success in complying with program departmental and university teaching policies and standards for student ratings of instruction and peer review.

 Refining and successfully adapting best professional pedagogical practices to serve diverse populations.
-(For example, develops and applies two (2) innovative and effective ways of teaching subject matter to diverse student populations)

 Effectively using and updating course materials and pedagogical practices that reflect the current state of knowledge and practices in the field.
-(For example, adopts two (2) effective pedagogical practices while developing or revising outcomes-based course materials)

 Responding to and successfully aligning course syllabi and assignments with program and university assessment and learning outcome requirements.